 2. You Have More to Work With Than You Realize

 Today there are more avenues than ever to promote your business at extremely affordable rates.
 The trick is finding out what avenue will give you the greatest ROI.
 By having a clear budget you will be able to look at your options and then intelligently decide what strategy will be the best option for your business.

 PRO TIP: Your budget should be tied to SMART goals.
 This will help you measure the ROI more effectively and in real business terms.

 We all know this truth, but I think a lot of the time we like to ignore it.
 Nothing is free.
-Whether you are spending money on outsourcing your marketing, having one of your employees (or yourself) do it or not doing anything at all, it is costing you something.
+Whether you are spending money on outsourcing your marketing, having one of your employees (or yourself) do it, or not doing anything at all, it is costing you something.
 By establishing a marketing budget you will be able to see what it is costing your business to promote yourself and if your resources are being used wisely.

-If you've never set a marketing budget don't worry, you can start today.
-There is no need to over complicate the process.
+If you’ve never set a marketing budget don’t worry, you can start today.
+There is no need to overcomplicate the process.
 Keep it simple.
-Just look back at last year's tax returns or budget (if you had one) and ask yourself 2 questions:
+Just look back at last year’s tax returns or budget (if you had one) and ask yourself 2 questions:

-After you've answered these two questions see whether you need to change your strategy and invest more or less in a specific area.
-Tweet This --> You'll never know what you could do if you don't know what you are doing!
+After you’ve answered these two questions see whether you need to change your strategy and invest more or less in a specific area.
+You’ll never know what you could do if you don’t know what you are doing!
 Take some time and develop your marketing budget.
 It will pay off in the end.